 BLOG

-Written by Danielle Scott on 9 January 2023
+Written by Danielle Scott (Updated on 8th April 2026)

 If you’re dealing with an unexpected downturn in business, you may be contemplating redundancies to cut costs.
-While this might be the inevitable outcome, it’s important not to jump the gun, or to even assume that your situation meets the legal definition of redundancy without considering alternatives.
+While this might be the inevitable outcome, it’s important not to jump the gun, or to even assume your situation meets the legal definition of redundancy without considering alternatives.

 Do you need support?